thomassuedbroecker/verify-node-js-watson-assistant/README.md

-# verify-node-js-watson-assistant
+# Simple Node.js server example for using the [Watson Assistant API v2](https://cloud.ibm.com/apidocs/assistant/assistant-v2)

-This is a simple example to use the [Watson Assistant API v2](https://cloud.ibm.com/apidocs/assistant/assistant-v2) with the [Node.js SDK](https://github.com/watson-developer-cloud/node-sdk) to get a [Watson Assistant] sessionID and send a message to [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant#about) using this session ID.
+This is a simple example to use the [Watson Assistant API v2](https://cloud.ibm.com/apidocs/assistant/assistant-v2) with the [Node.js SDK](https://github.com/watson-developer-cloud/node-sdk) to get a [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant#about) sessionID and send a message to [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant#about) using this session ID.

 These are the REST endpoints of the simple Node.js server: